Updated: Jun 19

 Because magnesium is a micronutrient essential to long life, and difficult to obtain in an 18th century English diet, bathing in the Epsom baths may have helped extend quality and quality of life for those privileged enough to afford it.

-The extent to which magnesium can be absorbed through the skin during an ice bath is difficult to assess.
-There are no studies that have attempted to measure dermal absorption of magnesium at the freezing temperatures typical of the Forge.
+Nonetheless, the extent to which magnesium can be absorbed through the skin during an ice bath is difficult to assess.
+There are no studies that have attempted to measure dermal absorption of magnesium at the freezing temperatures typical of the Morozko.
 Moreover, the duration of the typical cold plunge is much shorter than the warm bath times that have been studied.

-Under the most favorable conditions -- warm temperatures to open pores and long exposure times in the bath -- the best studies indicate that magnesium does not enter the body through the skin.
+Under the most favorable conditions -- warm temperatures to open pores and long exposure times in the bath, some authors have concluded that magnesium will not enter the body through the skin (e.g., Gröber et al. 2017).
+However, any study that is based on measurements of magnesium in the blood is unreliable, because only 1% of the total body burden of magnesium is stored there.

 Fresh water freezes at 32F (zero degrees Celsius), which is why your Forge water cannot cause frostbite.
 Ordinarily, bathing in ice water isn't cold enough to cause your skin to freeze, and that's one of the big advantages of ice baths over cryotherapy for those practicing deliberate cold exposure.